kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + there is no way to define a _reclaimPolicy_ that supports erasing or suspending a bucket
 + there are no bucket metrics
 + there is no bucket lifecycle management (e.g. ability to define expiration, archive, migration, etc. policies)
-+ security relies soley on RBAC, thus there is no way to distinguish bucket access within the same namespace
++ security relies solely on RBAC, thus there is no way to distinguish bucket access within the same namespace
 + there is no HA due to no leader election in the lib -- if the provisioner is running in a goroutine (e.g. rook-ceph provisioner) and it fails the lib cannot be restarted
 + logging verbosity levels are somewhat arbitrary